c19witness/uk-covid19-inquiry/2024-01-30_module-2A/1_Ms_Kate_Forbes.rst

 **Ms Kate Forbes**: Yes.
 Up until that point I had primarily been, obviously, responsible for funding the pandemic, but I had taken on quite considerable responsibility for direct business support.
 So although that would have previously been under the economy portfolio in a sense it continued when I became economy secretary too.

-The thing that changed was probably my direct engagement with business, so I increased my direct

-engagement with business and with trade unions, and also

-took on more responsibility for the guidance that was

-being given to businesses and places of work in terms of

-how to keep the guidance and the rules around the Covid
+The thing that changed was probably my direct engagement with business, so I increased my direct engagement with business and with trade unions, and also took on more responsibility for the guidance that was being given to businesses and places of work in terms o how to keep the guidance and the rules around the Covid pandemic.

-pandemic.

 **Lead 2A**: Thank you.

-You explain in your statement that you remained in

-the role of Cabinet Secretary for Finance and the

-Economy for the remainder of the pandemic, indeed you

-remained in the role until 28 March 2023; is that
+You explain in your statement that you remained in the role of Cabinet Secretary for Finance and the Economy for the remainder of the pandemic, indeed you remained in the role until 28 March 2023; is that correct?

-correct?

 **Ms Kate Forbes**: That is correct.

 **Lead 2A**: Thank you.

-Your appointment to the Cabinet Secretary position

-followed on from the sudden resignation of your

-predecessor, which took place on the day of the Scottish

-budget, 6 February 2020.
+Your appointment to the Cabinet Secretary position followed on from the sudden resignation of your predecessor, which took place on the day of the Scottish budget, 6 February 2020.
 Is that correct?

 **Ms Kate Forbes**: That's correct.

-**Lead 2A**: Due to that unforeseen situation, you stepped in to

-deliver the Scottish budget that day?
+**Lead 2A**: Due to that unforeseen situation, you stepped in to deliver the Scottish budget that day?

 **Ms Kate Forbes**: Correct.

-**Lead 2A**: You presumably had had some role in contributing to the

-preparation of the budget when you were minister for

-public finance and digital economy; is that correct?
+**Lead 2A**: You presumably had had some role in contributing to the preparation of the budget when you were minister for public finance and digital economy; is that correct?

 **Ms Kate Forbes**: I would say very little in terms of contributing to the budget.